sigasi/sigasi_insights/manual/tools.md

 Note that Quartus II does not automatically update its UI after you add files to your project.
-In order to update the files list, you should run a workflow action in Quartus II, like starting a compilation.
+In order to update the files list, you should run a work flow action in Quartus II, like starting a compilation.

 # Xilinx integration